-The European Federation of Crohn's & Ulcerative Colitis Associations is an umbrella organisation representing 27 national patients’ associations from 26 European countries and 3 associate members from outside Europe.
-EFCCA aims to work to improve life for people with IBD and give them a louder voice and higher visibility across Europe.
+The European Federation of Crohn's & Ulcerative Colitis Associations is an umbrella organisation representing 33 national patient associations.
+EFCCA aims to improve the quality of life for people with IBD and give them a louder voice and higher visibility across Europe and beyond.

 What do we do?

 We encourage and facilitate the exchange of information and the promotion of international activities.
 We collaborate with other umbrella associations such as the European Crohn’s and Colitis Organisation (ECCO) representing the medical profession, the United European Gastroenterologists Federation (UEGF), the European Patients’ Forum (EPF) and many other networks and organisations working in the health related field.

 Through World IBD Day and other initiatives we want to raise awareness about IBD as there is still little public understanding of the pain and chronic suffering with which IBD patients courageously cope every day of their lives.

 We carry out advocacy work with the EU institutions and international organisations such as the WHO to ensure that patients´ concerns are included in the decision making process for policies and other related health initiatives.

 Through the exchange of best practise and capacity building activities such as educational seminars, thematic workshops and policy initiatives we support our members in their work and mission at national level.